pierre-24/g2xtb_interface/README.md

 # `g2xtb_interface`

-Interface between Gaussian and xTB for geometry optimization, using the `external` keyword.
+Interface between Gaussian and xTB for geometry optimization, using the `external` keyword (and and the [official `xtb` python interface](https://github.com/grimme-lab/xtb/tree/master/python)).

 For convenience, the interface is written in Python 3.
 It only perform calculation with the GFN2 parametrization.